• Naomi Okubo, Living with Greens, 2017

 • Creative-criticism

-I am invested in exploring creative-critical responses to issues of reading, both through my own work and by bringing together creative-critical practitioners in an ongoing event series, Possible Forms.
+I am exploring creative-critical responses to issues of reading, both through my own work and by bringing together creative-critical practitioners in a 2023 event series, Possible Forms.

-This work informs a non-fiction book project, The Reading Kind, formed of a series of interlinked essays tracing reading connections and communities.
+This work informs a non-fiction book project: a series of interlinked essays tracing reading connections and communities.

 • Audiobook work